April Fool's Day is just around the corner but don't be duped into spending more than necessary. ...

 Bluetooth Headsets Buying Guide

-With more and more laws requiring drivers to use hands-free devices when speaking on cell phones, cheap Bluetooth headsets are in demand.
-They use low-frequency radio waves to let users talk or listen to music remotely.
+With more and more state laws requiring drivers to use hands-free devices when speaking on cell phones, cheap Bluetooth headsets are in demand.
+They use low-frequency radio waves to let users talk or listen to multimedia audio remotely.

-When buying a cheap Bluetooth headset, make sure it's compatible with your phone.
-Most headsets are backward-compatible with older versions of Bluetooth software -- that is, they will support older technology in your phone.
-But if the Bluetooth software on your phone is a newer version than your headset uses, you won't be able to do some of the cool stuff your new phone would be able to do with a newer headset.
+Note: When choosing a cheap Bluetooth headset, make sure it's compatible with your phone.
+Most headsets are backward-compatible with older versions of Bluetooth software -- that is, they support older technology in your phone.
+But if the Bluetooth software on your phone is a newer version than what your headset uses, you won't be able to do some of the cool stuff the phone could do with a newer model.